godber/teraslice-top/README.md

 # Installation

-It can be installed directly from github using the following command:
+It can be installed using the following command:

 ```
-npm install godber/teraslice-top
+npm install -g teraslice-top
 ```

 # Usage information